arjanvdmeij/msp4-bricksticker/README.md

 and because like him, I've always had a weak spot for Lego, from a very young age already.
 His site deserves an overhaul, this is my first step towards that goal, eventually applying a new look and feel to his site.

-Thanks bro, for handing me the files needed to make this all work!
+Thanks bro, for handing me everything needed to make this all work!
+I owe you all the images, logos and descriptions (heck, even the prices!)